 Drafting your initiative petition

-We recommend that all petitions include a title a that states whether the petition is for a law or a constitutional amendment.
+We recommend that all petitions include a title that states whether the petition is for a law or a constitutional amendment.
 Mention the subject of the petition in its title and include the “enacting style,” a phrase that follows the title of the petition and before the actual text of the petition.

 The title and enacting style of a petition should look like this: